lexermal/website-weixler-me/blog/K3s Applications/Install Mattermost.md

 * Application Secret Key: Key you copied from Gitlab
 * Gitlab Site URL: https://chat.my-domain.com

 Safe the settings.

 Congratulations you can now login to your Mattermost instance via Gitlab!

+Make sure you make one OAuth user admin!

 ## References
 * Docu for installation of Mattermost: https://artifacthub.io/packages/helm/mattermost/mattermost-team-edition